Technology

 Cofeeding logic

-Cofeeding strategies matter because carbon efficiency and energy supply are not the same problem.
+Cofeeding matters because carbon supply and energy supply are not the same problem.

-A system may use one stream mainly for carbon and another for energy or reducing equivalents.
-Cofeeding can give the organism and process more control instead of forcing one molecule to solve every constraint at once.
-The point is balance, not elegance.
+A SAF feedstock route may need one stream primarily for carbon and another for energy or reducing equivalents.
+Cofeeding can make it easier to balance ATP, NADPH, and productivity instead of forcing one molecule to do all the work.
+That is a practical engineering choice, not a theoretical preference.

 Energy constraints

-ATP and NADPH are central bottlenecks because product formation depends on more than carbon stoichiometry.
+ATP and NADPH matter because lipid productivity depends on more than carbon stoichiometry.

-Many proposed carbon routes look plausible until energy accounting is made explicit.
-Cells need ATP for activation and maintenance, and they need reducing power such as NADPH to build more reduced products.
-If either is constrained, yield and productivity can fall even when carbon incorporation looks acceptable on paper.
+Many carbon utilization routes look plausible until energy accounting becomes explicit.
+Cells need ATP for activation and maintenance, and they need reducing power such as NADPH to build reduced products such as lipids.
+If either is constrained, yield and productivity can fail long before the pathway looks wrong on paper.

 Technical bottlenecks

-The hard parts are likely to be biological robustness, pathway control, and process integration.
+The hard parts remain robustness, productivity, and process integration.

-Even if a route is chemically sensible, the real bottlenecks may sit in carbon uptake rate, toxicity tolerance, flux control, byproduct formation, fermentation behavior, or downstream recovery.
-In early systems, those issues are usually more limiting than a pathway diagram suggests.
+Even if a route is chemically sensible, the real bottlenecks may sit in carbon uptake rate, toxicity tolerance, flux control, lipid accumulation, fermentation behavior, or downstream recovery.
+In early systems, those constraints usually matter more than pathway novelty.

 Validation

-The important validation questions are whether targeted routes can sustain meaningful flux, whether cofeeding improves the right constraints rather than shifting them, whether intermediates such as acetate support the desired products, and whether the overall process remains stable under realistic operating conditions.
+The main validation questions are whether targeted routes can sustain meaningful flux into lipids or other SAF-relevant intermediates, whether cofeeding improves the right constraints rather than shifting them, whether acetate helps or hinders the process, and whether the overall system can remain stable under realistic operating conditions.